vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ## Versioning

-When creating a new version of your app, follow the good practices.
-There are many types of versions available (major, minor, and patch; stable and beta) and you should choose properly according to the changes implemented.
-Breaking changes also need additional care (i.e.: must be a new major).
-You can find more details in the [SemVer standard](https://semver.org/) and the [Releasing a new app version](https://developers.vtex.com/docs/guides/vtex-io-documentation-releasing-a-new-app-version) article.
+When releasing a new version of your app, it's crucial to adhere to best practices.
+There are various types of versions to consider, including major, minor, and patch, as well as stable and beta releases.
+Select the appropriate version type based on the nature of the implemented changes.
+Special attention is required for breaking changes, which should always result in a new major version.

+For more information, refer to the [SemVer standard](https://semver.org/) and our guide on [Releasing a new app version](https://developers.vtex.com/docs/guides/vtex-io-documentation-releasing-a-new-app-version).

 ## Security